sukovanej/effect-http/docs/index.md

 High-level declarative HTTP API for [effect-ts](https://github.com/Effect-TS).

-- :star: **Client derivation**.
+- **Client derivation**.
 Write the api specification once, get the type-safe client with runtime validation for free.
-- :rainbow: **OpenAPI derivation**. `/docs` endpoint with OpenAPI UI out of box.
+- **OpenAPI derivation**. `/docs` endpoint with OpenAPI UI out of box.
-- :battery: **Batteries included server implementation**.
+- **Batteries included server implementation**.
 Automatic runtime request and response validation.
-- :crystal_ball: **Example server derivation**.
+- **Example server derivation**.
 Automatic derivation of example server implementation.
-- :bug: **Mock client derivation**.
+- **Mock client derivation**.
 Test safely against a specified API.

 **Under development.** Please note that currently any release might introduce breaking changes and the internals and the public API are still evolving and changing.